MichaelMattern/Article-Analysis-PCA-Tsne/README.txt

     Wait for app to finish Startup process

 3. To get started, the app requires a CSV data file to begin.
-    This file is our sentence data, processed through Sentence-BERT The file to upload is located in the /data directory, called normalized_output_file.csv
+    This file is our sentence data, processed through the sentence-transformer model The file to upload is located in the /data directory, called "normalized_output_file.csv"

     Select "Browse files" on the left-hand sidebar under "Upload your CSV file" Navigate to "normalized_output_file.csv", select it, and wait for the file to upload.